-State Aid
+State aid

-The award of discretionary reliefs is considered likely to amount to State aid.
-However, it will be state aid compliant where it is provided in accordance with the De Minimis Regulations EC 1407/2013.
-The De Minimis Regulations allow an undertaking to receive up to EUR 200,000 'de minimis' aid over a rolling three-year period.
+The award of discretionary reliefs is considered likely to amount to state aid.
+However, it will be state aid compliant where it is provided in accordance with the De Minimis Regulation EC 1407/2013.
+The De Minimis Regulation allows an undertaking to receive up to EUR 200,000 'de minimis' aid over a rolling three-year period.
 If you are receiving, or have received, any 'de minimis' aid granted during the current or two previous financial years (from any source), you should inform the local authority immediately with details of the aid received.

-Rating Advisers
+Rating advisers

 Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
-However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors (RICS website www.rics.org) and the Institute of Revenues, Rating and Valuation (IRRV - website www.irrv.org.uk) are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
+However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors (RICS website) and the Institute of Revenues, Rating and Valuation (IRRV website) are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.